pieroproietti/penguins-eggs/README.md

 $ eggs adapt
 ```
 > [!TIP]
-> By running this command, the monitor resolution will be adjusted specifically for the virtual machine environment.
+> <p align="justify"> By running this command, the monitor resolution will be adjusted specifically for the virtual machine environment.
 The `eggs adapt` command is particularly useful when working with VMs, as it allows you to optimize the display settings to match your specific requirements.
-Whether you need to adjust the resolution for better readability or to ensure compatibility with certain applications, the `eggs adapt` command provides a straightforward way to achieve the desired monitor configuration within your VM.
+Whether you need to adjust the resolution for better readability or to ensure compatibility with certain applications, the `eggs adapt` command provides a straightforward way to achieve the desired monitor configuration within your VM.</p>

 _See code: [src/commands/adapt.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/adapt.ts)

 ## `eggs analyze`
-The `eggs analyze` command is used to perform an analysis specifically for the syncto feature.
+<p align="justify"> The `eggs analyze` command is used to perform an analysis specifically for the syncto feature.
 It provides a way to examine and gather information related to the syncto functionality in the penguins-eggs tool.
-Here is the usage information for the `eggs analyze` command:
+Here is the usage information for the `eggs analyze` command:</p>

 ```
 USAGE